KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 ## Create Environment

 After creating a Deployment, select **Open Deployment** on the congratulations page.
-If you didn't, open the Deployment details page by clicking on its name.
+If you skipped this step, open the Deployment details page by clicking on its name.

 ### Basic Configuration